johninfra/it-support-and-cybersecurity-labs/Lab-12-Network-Traffic-Analysis-and-Security-Monitoring-with-Nmap-Wireshark-and-Splunk/README.md

 ## Ticket Scenario

-A workstation on the internal virtual network needed to be identified, tested for connectivity, and reviewed for visible network activity.
-The objective was to verify that the system was reachable, observe live traffic generated during basic reconnaissance, and confirm whether system logs could be reviewed in Splunk for monitoring purposes.
-This simulates a real world IT and security workflow involving host discovery, packet analysis, and log visibility.
+**Scenario:**
+A workstation on the internal network needed to be analyzed after unusual network activity was suspected during routine monitoring.

+**Issue:**
+The system’s network behavior was unknown, and there was a need to verify connectivity, identify open services, and determine what traffic was being generated on the network.

+**Diagnosis:**
+Used Nmap to discover active hosts and enumerate open ports and services on the target system.
+Verified connectivity using ping.
+Captured live network traffic using Wireshark and applied ICMP and TCP filters to analyze communication.
+Accessed Splunk to review available system and event logs for additional visibility.

+**Resolution:**
+Confirmed the system was reachable, identified active services, and validated normal network communication through packet analysis.
+Verified that logs were being collected and could be reviewed in Splunk for monitoring purposes.

+**Verification:**
+Successful ping responses confirmed connectivity.
+Nmap results displayed open ports and services.
+Wireshark showed ICMP and TCP traffic corresponding to generated activity.
+Splunk returned log data, confirming that system monitoring was functional.